-Season Two of The ME Show began on Monday, 28th January 2019.
-You can listen to the podcast series from this page of the website (see below), or via a subscription to iTunes or other podcast platforms.
+Season Two of The ME Show began in January and ended with an ME Awareness Week Special in May 2019.
+You can still listen to both seasons of the podcast series using the player below, or via a subscription to iTunes or other podcast platforms.

-Gary started the new season interviewing Dr Charles Shepherd who provided an update on M.E. research, the NICE guideline review and the important patient surveys that are feeding into that process.
+Gary started this latest season interviewing Dr Charles Shepherd who provided an update on M.E. research, the NICE guideline review and the important patient surveys that are feeding into that process.
 There is a note of cautious optimism about the developments taking place in the world of M.E.